eliseevavika/MealPrep/README.md

 - [x] Created the UX prototype - <a href="https://www.figma.com/file/CCxIlRWLMe1mUQ1WplVj29/MealPrep_current?node-id=1-632">Link to Figma</a>
 - [x] Created UI on Jetpack compose
 - [x] Integrated RoomDatabase to this project as a data persistence solution - <a href="https://github.com/eliseevavika/MealPrep/blob/main/app/src/main/java/com/example/mealprep/Database.kt">Link to Kotlin file</a>
+- [x] Improved the performance and efficiency of the UI by implementing Jetpack Compose's optimization techniques.
+[See details below](#optimization)
 - [ ] MVVM, Repository, Clean Architecture patterns

 ## Screenshots